-The Board expects that Applicants for water use licences for quartz mining undertakings will at a minimum:
+The Board expects that Applicants for water use licences for oil and gas industrial undertakings will at a minimum require the following information (note that additional detail is provided in Appendix A):

+5.1 submit an overall project description that details the project:

+- Rationale for selected technology(ies);

+- location(s);

+- setting and history;

+- major facility components;

+- development and commissioning schedules;

+- expected operations and maintenance tasks and schedules;

+- expected facility lifecycle;

+- monitoring, reporting and compliance assurance systems and protocols; and,

-- 5.1 submit an overall project description that details: the project location(s); the project setting and history; the proposed development, its major components and schedule for development and operation; the proposed ore(s) to be extracted, the resulting processed metal product(s) or concentrate(s) and the resulting mine wastes; the proposed mining and mineral processing schemes; mine waste management plans; and other relevant details to provide a full understanding of the proposed project.
-The project description must be of sufficient detail to facilitate an understanding of the project, its purpose, life cycle, and to support more detailed sections of the application as described in subsequent sections of this list. - 5.2 submit comprehensive information regarding the project environment.
+- other relevant details to provide a full understanding of the proposed project.

+The project description must be of sufficient detail to facilitate an understanding of the project, its purpose, life cycle, and to support more detailed sections of the application as described in subsequent sections of this list and Appendix A.

+5.2 submit comprehensive information regarding the project environment.
 It is assumed that the majority of these data will have been generated for the YESAA process.
+Such information will normally be required to be based on measurements and/or observations from a period of at least two consecutive years, inclusive of all available monitoring programs conducted at the site by the Applicant and/or past parties managing the site and will include:

+1 Environment Canada single concentration procedure, reference method EPS1/RM/13; 96 hour rainbow trout mortality of 50% or less (LT50) is considered nontoxic.
+On a case by case basis, the Board may also require other toxicity criteria be met to conclude that an effluent is non-toxic.

-Such information will normally be required to be based on measurements and/or observations from a period of at least two consecutive years, inclusive of all available monitoring programs conducted at the site by the Applicant and/or past parties managing the site and will include: - a) surface water and groundwater quality and quantity, including seasonal variations in quality and quantity; - b) surface water and groundwater flow patterns; - c) stream sediment data; - d) climatic data (particularly precipitation); - e) characterization of the presence and nature of permafrost at the site; - f) characterization of the acid rock drainage and metal leaching potential of all geological materials that will be disturbed by the project or that have been previously disturbed at the project site.
-The characterization shall consider both the current states and forms of such geological materials and any states or forms they will be altered into over the life cycle of the project; - g) descriptions of aquatic ecosystems; - h) descriptions of terrestrial ecosystems; and - i) descriptions of existing human activities and uses of resources.
+- surface water and groundwater quality and quantity, including seasonal variations in quality and quantity; - surface water and groundwater flow patterns and characteristics; - climate data, including a description of airsheds surrounding planned emission sites; - characterization of the geologic strata, soils and permafrost conditions at the site; - descriptions of aquatic and terrestrial ecosystems; and, - descriptions of current human activities and uses of resources.